Common Residential Painting Mistakes and How to Avoid Them

 • Always match the paint type to the room’s purpose and conditions.

-When in doubt, consult experts like the trusted painters Eugene Oregon residents rely on for long-lasting, beautiful finishes.
+When in doubt, consult experts like the trusted painters Central Oregon residents rely on for long-lasting, beautiful finishes.

 3. Painting Over Wet or Unprimed Surfaces